RaphaelChevasson/DPIM/README.md

 This repository host [code](./code), [samples and metrics](./results) for the [paper]() `Diverse Paraphrasing with Insertion Models for Few-Shot Intent Detection`.
 It proposes a pipeline for automatic and controllable paraphrase generation.

-Clic any of these links for more details.

 # License

-Our code is dual licensed under dual [MIT](https://opensource.org/licenses/MIT) and [Apache v2](https://www.apache.org/licenses/LICENSE-2.0) licenses, at your choice.
+Our code is licensed under dual [MIT](https://opensource.org/licenses/MIT) and [Apache v2](https://www.apache.org/licenses/LICENSE-2.0) licenses, at your choice.
 Some submodules may have more restrictive licenses, see the next section.

 # References